bppdddqqqq/gallopy-petition/src/content/pages/index.md

 - researching bachelor thesis at Crocs lab
 - writing C++ code at PB161
 - writing C# code at PV179
-- writing Flutter code at my workplace
 - writing React code on this webpage
 - writing blog posts to make the web brimming with content
-- working as receptionist
 - taking pictures

 ## Notice board